Apple study highlights limitations of LLMs

 The researchers analyzed the formal reasoning capabilities of LLMs, particularly in mathematics.

 They noted that the GSM8K benchmark, widely used to assess the mathematical reasoning of models on grade-school-level questions, has significantly improved in recent years.
-Still, it remains unclear if the mathematical reasoning capabilities have advanced, citing questions of the reliability of the reported metrics.
+Still, it remains unclear if the mathematical reasoning capabilities have advanced.
+They cited questions of the reliability of the reported metrics.

 Therefore, to evaluate the models, researchers conducted a large-scale study using numerous state-of-the-art open and closed models and introduced GSM-Symbolic, "an improved benchmark created from symbolic templates that allow for the generation of a diverse set of questions" aimed at overcoming limitations that exist in evaluations.

-The researchers hypothesized that the deterioration was caused by the fact that current LLMs are not capable of genuine logical reasoning, but instead, they tried to replicate the steps noted in their training data.
+The researchers hypothesized that the deterioration was caused by the fact that current LLMs are not capable of genuine logical reasoning.
+Instead, they tried to replicate the steps noted in their training data.

 "When we add a single clause that appears relevant to the question, we observe significant performance drops (up to 65%) across all state-of-the-art models, even though the added clause does not contribute to the reasoning chain needed to reach the final answer.
 Overall, our work provides a more nuanced understanding of LLMs’ capabilities and limitations in mathematical reasoning," the researchers wrote.